Enter our NEST (national excellence in story telling) Contest (formerly the ‘IDA’ and ‘NRCA’)

 What happens if my book has a copyright date before the acceptable contest copyright dates?

 Books often have a copyright date of one year and a release date in the next.
 To compensate for this, our eligibility will always have a two-year span on the copyright date.
-Example: If your book has a 2019 copyright date but didn’t release until 2020, you will be eligible to enter it in the 2021 CAW.
-All books available for sale in 2019 or 2020 with a 2019 or 2020 copyright date are eligible for the current year’s contest.
+Example: If your book has a 2020 copyright date but didn’t release until 2021, you will be eligible to enter it in the 2022 NEST.
+All books available for sale in 2020 or 2021 with a 2020 or 2021 copyright date are eligible for the current year’s contest.

 Are print books eligible for this contest?